peter88213/aeon2yw/docs/usage.md

 The names/column labels refer to timelines based on the "yWriter" template.

 - If an Aeon event title occurs more than once, the program aborts with an error message.
 - Events assigned to the "Narrative" arc are converted to regular scenes and placed in a regular chapter (*).
 - Events not assigned to the "Narrative" arc are converted to "Notes" scenes and placed in a "Notes" chapter (*).
 - All scenes are sorted chronologically.
 - The scene status is "Outline".
 - The event title is used as scene title (*).
 - The start date is used as scene date/time, if the start year is 100 or above.
 - The scene duration is calculated, if the start year is 100 or above.
 - Event tags are converted to scene tags, if any (*).
 - "Descriptions" are imported as scene descriptions, if any (*).
 - "Notes" are used as scene notes, if any (*).
 - "Participants" are imported as characters, if any (*).
 - "Locations" are imported, if any (*).
 - "Items" are imported, if any (*).

 ## Update rules for existing yWriter projects

 - Only scenes that have the same title as an event are updated.
 - If an Aeon event title occurs more than once, the program aborts with an error message.
 - If a yWriter scene title occurs more than once, the program aborts with an error message.
 - Scene date, scene time, and scene duration are updated.
+- Scene description, scene notes, and scene tags are updated.
 - The start date is overwritten, if the start year is 100 or above.
 - The scene duration is overwritten, if the start year is 100 or above.
 - Scenes updated from "Narrative" events are "Normal" type (*).
 - Optionally, scenes updated from non-"Narrative" events are "Notes" type (**).

 ## Update rules for Aeon Timeline 2 projects

 - If an Aeon event title occurs more than once, the program aborts with an error message.
 - If a yWriter scene title occurs more than once, the program aborts with an error message.
 - Event date/time and event span are updated, if the start year is 100 or above.
 - Updated event span is specified in days/hours/minutes as in yWriter.
+- Event description, event notes, and event tags are updated.
+- Event properties "Description" and "Notes" are created, if missing.
 - Events created or updated from "Normal" scenes are assigned to the *Narrative* arc (*).
 - Optionally, events are created or updated from "Notes" scenes (not assigned to the *Narrative* arc)(**).
 - A "Narrative" arc is created, if missing.

 (*) Applies to the default configuration, but can be customized.
 (**) To be set in the configuration file.